-- 1. A program for phased retirement will be effective July 1, 2016.
-Phased retirement will be available to full-time Members not on reduced workload (per Article 27) who are fifty-nine (59) years of age or older and have five (5) or more years of continuous service with Nipissing University. - 2.
+- 1. A program for phased retirement will be effective as of the date of ratification of this Collective Agreement.
+Phased retirement will be available to Members who are fifty-nine (59) years of age or older and have five (5) or more years of continuous service with Nipissing University. - 2.
+Members on Reduced Workload can participate in this program.
+The Member's salary, retirement allowance, and benefits will be calculated based on the Member's actual salary in effect immediately prior to the commencement of this program, less deductions required by law. - 3.
 Members will give written notice of their intention to participate in the Phased Retirement Program (PRP) no later than January 1 in the year they propose to enter into a PRP.
 The PRP will commence on July 1 following this notice.
-All applications received by January 1, 2019 (within the lifetime of this Collective Agreement) will be considered.
 Upon final agreement of the terms and conditions of the PRP, the retirement date will be irrevocable.

-3. Program Length
+4. Program Length

-A Member in the PRP (the participant) will be expected to continue the full range of his/her normal pre-program duties as agreed with the Dean and proportionate to his/her percentage appointment over the two (2) or three (3) year period.
+A Member in the PRP (the participant) will be expected to continue the full range of the Member's normal pre-program duties as agreed with the Dean and proportionate to the Member's percentage appointment over the two (2) or three (3) year period.